Event puts NH's aging workforce on display

 But the way things are now are pretty grim.

 “It’s bad,” Bird said.
 With productivity at a standstill, “we need more people working more hours.
 We will continue to struggle with growth, because there will be a point where businesses are going to go elsewhere because they can’t find qualified employees.”

-Fahey however took issue with concept of a static workforce bracketed at 65.
-First of all, the age of full retirement has crept up to 66.
-Secondly, employees want to work longer.
-And thirdly, they have to.
+Fahey, however, took issue with concept of a static workforce bracketed at 65.
+First, the age of full retirement has crept up to 66.
+Second, employees want to work longer.
+And third, many have to.

 Perhaps, Fahey suggested, the state could turn this aging population image on its head.
 Older workers have the experience that younger workers need.
 Perhaps they can stay on, at least part-time, in a mentoring capacity.